Make-School-Courses/FEW-1.1-Web-Foundations/06-CSS-Layout-with-Grid/README.md

 20. https://www.fender.com

 - Stretch challenge:
   - Study each of the sites above and understand their grid system.
-Take a screen shot and draw the grid on top.
+Take a screen shot and draw the grid over the image.

 ## Use CSS Grid